emews/emews-project-creator/README.md

 Usage: emewscreator [OPTIONS] TEMPLATE

 Options:
-  -V, --version          Show the version and exit.
+  -V, --version          Show the version and exit
-  -o, --output-dir PATH  Directory into whch the project template will be
+  -o, --output-dir PATH  Directory into which the project template will be
-                         generated.
+                         generated

-  -c, --config PATH      Path to the template configuration file.   [required] -w, --overwrite        Overwrite existing files
+  -c, --config PATH      Path to the template configuration file   [required] -w, --overwrite        Overwrite existing files
-  -h, --help             Show this message and exit.
+  -h, --help             Show this message and exit
   ```

 TEMPLATE is one of the three workflow types: `sweep`, `eqpy`, or `eqr`.